Mongolian child jockeys - tradition vs business

 Human rights activists understand the reality of horse racing and strive to reduce the most damaging practices, such as illegal and winter racing.
 They also work to prevent children from attending private parties where wealthy Mongolians hire child jockeys for entertainment.
 It is essential to ban underage winter racing, as children are more prone to frostbite while riding in the cold.
 Furthermore, the lack of visibility in the winter increases the risk of children getting lost or falling off their horses.
 It is admirable that efforts are being made to enforce the law requiring jockeys to be at least seven years old and to wear safety equipment.
 However, this is difficult to control in rural areas.

-Cash prizes at horse races can reach thousands of dollars, but jockeys only get a small portion of the money.
-The majority goes to the "patrons" or owners of the horses.
-This raises the concern that horse racing is becoming more of a business and less of a sporting or cultural event.
-In my opinion, this commercialization of the beautiful tradition is the most important issue.
+Cash prizes at horse races can reach thousands of dollars, yet child jockeys receive only a small portion of the winnings.
+The bulk goes to the "patrons" or horse owners, turning what was once a cultural tradition into a profit-driven enterprise.
+This commercialization of a cherished tradition is perhaps the most concerning development.

 "Tsanlig Battuya, the spokesperson for the group The National Network Against The Worst Forms of Child Labor, believes child jockeys are often exploited, with children from impoverished families sometimes coerced into the sport," (Quote from an Aljazeera article).